Menu

-Known as the biggest city in the United States, New York is home to world-famous monuments, amazing restaurants, culture, and architecture.
-It is one of those places in the world where almost everyone dreams of visiting.
+The biggest city in the United States, New York is home to world-famous monuments, amazing restaurants, art, theater, music, and architecture.
 With over 8.4 million residents, New York is one of the most populated cities in the United States.
-Over 800 languages are spoken in the city, and 36% of its residents were born in foreign countries.
+Over 800 languages are spoken in the city, and 40% of its residents were born in foreign countries.
 The city's vibrant and cosmopolitan culture makes it one of the most desirable destinations for expats in the US to settle in.
+However, like any other big city, New York has its own setbacks—the most obvious being high rental costs and a fiercely competitive housing market.
+Finding accommodation in New York can be extremely difficult, especially when you are on a restricted budget.

 Types of accommodation in New York

+Accommodation prices depend hugely on where you live in New York and what kind of accommodation you're after — townhouses and lofts will be far more costly than studios or house sharing arrangements.
+Manhattan's 57th Street is famous for having some of the most expensive real estate in the world, and renowned areas like Greenwich, SoHo, and Tribeca are also very costly.
 The further away you move from central New York, the lower the prices and the bigger the apartments will get.
 This is why it is important to look into the different neighborhoods of New York before arriving so that you have a good sense of which properties and locations fall within your price range.

-Where to live in New York: Neighbourhoods and boroughs
+Where to live in New York

 Boroughs and neighborhoods in New York